pabloariasal/zfm/README.md

 # zfm - Zsh Fuzzy Marks

-zfm is a minimal command line bookmark manager for Zsh built on top of [fzf](https://github.com/junegunn/fzf).
+`zfm` is a command line bookmark manager for Zsh built on top of [fzf](https://github.com/junegunn/fzf).
 It lets you bookmark files and directories in your system and rapidly access them.

-It's intended to be a less intrusive alternative to `z`, `autojump` or `fasd` that doesn't pollute your prompt command or create bookmarks behind the scenes: you have full control over what gets bookmarked and when, like bookmarks on a web browser.
+It's intended to be a less intrusive alternative to `z`, `autojump` or `fasd` that doesn't hijack your `PS1` prompt command or create bookmarks behind the scenes: you have full control over what gets bookmarked and when, like bookmarks on a web browser.

 # Installation